 5.A.1 Description

+With the advancement of artificial intelligence and machine learning technologies, employing end-to-end lifecycle management (E2E LCM) mechanisms—e.g., AIOps, MLOps—has become an established trend.

+TM Forum IG1310 defines that AIOps stands for AI Operations, which is a framework (set of assets and best practices) that supports the effective design, development, ML training, deployment, daily operations, and maintenance of AI components (and blends of AI and traditional software components) until their final decommissioning at any scale.

+In ITU-T F.748.48 (03/2025) defines that MLOPS stands for Machine learning operations (MLOPS), which combines AI workflows with software development practices to improve the production readiness, repeatability and manageability of AI models.
+It can optionally integrate MLOPS tools to facilitate the deployment, management and monitoring of AI models in production environments.

-With the advancement of artificial intelligence and machine learning technologies, employing end-to-end lifecycle management (E2E LCM) mechanisms—e.g., AIOps, MLOps, LLMOps—has become an established trend.
-For example, MLOps denotes an end-to-end management framework that supports ML models across model design, data management, model training, model testing, inference emulation, continuous delivery/deployment, and continuous monitoring and operations (including inference, update, rollback, decommission, and retirement).
+MLOps denotes an end-to-end management framework that supports ML models across model design, data management, model training, model testing, inference emulation, continuous delivery/deployment, and continuous monitoring and operations (including inference, update, rollback, decommission, and retirement).
 The objective of these E2E LCM mechanisms is to enable repeatable, traceable, and measurable execution, whereby the MnS Consumer orchestrates lifecycle functions via workflows/pipelines to achieve automation and efficiency.

 5.A.1.1 Management of AI/ML monitoring